acz1992/expense_tracker/README.md

 ### Deployment

 Messed this up.
-Using onrender to host backend, but problem seems to be rendering client part to git pages
+GitHub pages and OnRender seem to be working, but getting following errors in browser console:
+Failed to load resource: the server responded with a status of 404 () GlobalState.js:31 Uncaught (in promise) TypeError: Cannot read properties of undefined (reading 'data')
+    at getTransactions (GlobalState.js:31:24)

 ### Styling